 - Mineral Oil (a well known petroleum product)

 Finally, please note that we believe the National Eczema Association cannot be trusted.
 This organization recommends Cetaphil and Cerave.
 We have already described Cetaphil's problems and the fact that Cerave contains a tree nut, almond.
 Above all else, the AAAAI.org cautions against putting common food allergens on eczema or atopic dermatitis.

 Read about the poor woman who put goat’s milk on her skin for eczema.
 She developed a food allergy that nearly killed her.

 She treated her eczema with skin cream containing goat’s milk.
 When she later ate feta cheese (a goat’s milk cheese) she almost died.
 This was due to a life-threatening allergy to goat’s milk caused by the skin cream.
 Her skin healed, but she developed a laboratory documented food allergy due to the eczema food allergy link.

 So, the reason to avoid putting skincare containing common allergens on damaged skin is because it can lead to food allergies: Food Allergies Begin with Eczema-Atopic Dermatitis.

 There are specialized cells beneath normal skin cells that ordinarily protect us.
 These cells trigger allergies.
 These cells will teach our body to become allergic.
 Therefore, common food allergens on skin cause reactions when the food is subsequently eaten.

-Finally, we understand why babies first get eczema-AD then they get Food Allergies.
-Creams contain nasty detergents/surfactants that are well known to accelerate the allergic response.
+Finally, we understand why babies first get eczema/AD and then get Food Allergies.
+Also of note, most of today's lotions/creams contain nasty detergents/surfactants that are well known to accelerate the allergic response.